 Certainly, new doctors need to learn the ropes from experienced doctors.
-What doesn’t make sense to me is the long hours these residents are working, while overseeing the care of vulnerable, hospitalized patients.
+What doesn’t make sense to me is that the long resident work hours can clearly impact alertness while they oversee the care of vulnerable, hospitalized patients.

 It’s important to note these residents do more than trail behind a doctor, listening to every word like a sponge.
 They also provide direct care to patients in hospitals all over the country.